 24. SMH: Shakes/Shaking My Head

 What It Means: Like headdesk and facepalm, SMH is used to convey your disappointment at someone doing or saying something utterly stupid.
+See our guide to SMH for more info on it.

 25. Squad Goals: The Friends/Group You Want